 Do Hong Kong apartments accommodate pets?

-Whether or not an apartment will accommodate pets depends on the Deed of Mutual Covenant of the building.
+Whether an apartment will accommodate pets depends on the Deed of Mutual Covenant of the building.
 You’ll also need to find a landlord that is willing to accept pets.
 Be careful about lying about pets; most tenancy agreements will include a clause about not creating a nuisance either to the landlord or the other people living in the same building.
-But to be honest, it can be hard to find a landlord willing to accept pets.

 Can I rent an apartment in Hong Kong for less than a year?